 The castle was abandoned in the mid-19th century when a more modern mansion house was completed.

-The current owner is Sir Andrew Iain Forbes, 13th Baronet, of Winds'eye Farm, see above with Clan Forbes Society member Bart Forbes.
+The current owner is Sir Andrew Iain Ochoncar Forbes, 13th Baronet, of Winds'eye Farm, left, with Clan Forbes Society President Bart Forbes on the right.